clicknium/clicknium-docs/doc/how-to/how-to-use-variable-in-locator-find-elements.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-sidebar_label: Using index variable in locator to find a series of elements
+sidebar_label: Using Index Variable in Locator to Find A Series Elements
 ---
-# Using index variable in locator to find a series elements
+# Using Index Variable in Locator to Find A Series Elements
 ##  Introduction
 From Clicknium [Locator](../concepts/locator.md) definition, it supports a parametric locator.
 Users can use the parametric locator in the automation project to replace the ones with the variables or data.
 It allows the locator to match a series of elements instead of a single target element.